Harmony and Duality: An introduction to Music Theory: Overture: The Piano Layout and the Circle of Fifths

-We now present the classification of harmony, following the work of Gustavo Casenave.
-The classification is achieved through a brute force approach, possibly with the assistance of a computer:\\\\ \textbf{Classification of Harmony:} There are a total of seven (abstract) harmonies.
-They are: \begin{itemize} \item Whole Tone (\fancy{WTONE}): This is the most symmetric harmony consisting of six notes all a whole tone apart.
-There are only two such scales together they make up the 12 tones.
-Thus, this harmony provides a way of dividing the 12 tones into two coherent complementary harmonies.
-This harmony occurs both in classical music and jazz.
-In classical, Claude Debussy made use of it in many compositions (perhaps most famously in the beginning of ``Prelude to the Afternoon of a Faun"). \item Major Harmony (\fancy{MAJ}): Most common harmony in music.
-There are 12 representations of this harmony, one for every tone.
-Note that Western music notation is built around major harmony.
-Thus, even if we switch to an instrument that does not have the black-key/white-key division, musical notation still favors the use of such harmony.
-In fact, all notes outside of the white keys are viewed as ``accidental".
-The inclusion of any of the black keys would introduce a dissonant cell to the scale and this observation lies at the heart of our approach to harmony. \item Melodic Minor (\fancy{MEL}): Probably the most common scale after major harmony.
-It has 12 representations and is related to major harmony by flatting the major third to a minor third. \item Diminished Harmony (\fancy{DIM}): One can obtain this scale by starting at any note and alternating between one semitone and two semitone steps.
-From this description one can see that there are only 3 distinct representations of this 8-note harmony.
-Alternatively, this harmony is related to a diminished 4-chord.
-Up to ordering, there are only three diminished 4-chords: (B, D, F, A{\flat}), (G, B{\flat}, D{\flat}, E), and (C, E{\flat}, G{\flat}, A).
-Note that such a chord cannot fit into major harmony as they always contain a black key.
-One can think of diminished harmony as existing to accommodate such chords.
-Indeed, if we take any two of these 4-chords, we get a diminished scale!
-Thus, once again we see that there are 3 representations of diminished harmony. \item Symmetric Augmented (\fancy{AUG}): This harmony is similar to diminished but built on augmented chords, as opposed to diminished chords.
-There are only 4 augmented chords: (C, E, G{\sharp}), (B, D{\sharp}, G), (A{\sharp}, D, F{\sharp}) and (A, C{\sharp}, F).
-We can form an augmented scale by combining two augmented chords that are a semitone apart.
-Alternatively, one can obtain this scale by starting at any note and alternating between one semitone and three semitone steps.
-There are 4 representations of this harmony.
-This harmony is used less commonly in composition.
-One example use is in Liszt's ``Faust Symphony''. \item Harmonic Minor (\fancy{HMIN}): Obtained from melodic minor by flatting the 6th note.
+\textbf{Classification of Harmony:} There are a total of seven (abstract) harmonies.
+They are: \begin{itemize} \item Whole Tone (\fancy{WTONE}): The most symmetric harmony: six notes, all a whole tone apart.
+There are only two whole tone scales, and together they exhaust the 12 tones.
+Debussy made extensive use of this harmony (notably in ``Prelude to the Afternoon of a Faun''). \item Major Harmony (\fancy{MAJ}): The most common harmony in music, with 12 representations (one per tone).
+Western notation is built around it: notes outside the chosen major scale are ``accidental.''
+Adding any accidental introduces a cell---this observation is the heart of our approach. \item Melodic Minor (\fancy{MEL}): Probably the most common scale after major harmony.
+It has 12 representations and is related to major harmony by flatting the major third to a minor third. \item Diminished Harmony (\fancy{DIM}): An 8-note scale obtained by alternating semitone and whole-tone steps.
+This yields only 3 distinct representations.
+Equivalently, any two of the three diminished 7th chords---$(B, D, F, A{\flat})$, $(G, B{\flat}, D{\flat}, E)$, and $(C, E{\flat}, G{\flat}, A)$---combine to form a diminished scale.
+Note that no diminished chord fits inside major harmony; diminished harmony exists to accommodate them. \item Symmetric Augmented (\fancy{AUG}): Analogous to diminished but built on augmented triads.
+There are 4 augmented chords: $(C, E, G{\sharp})$, $(B, D{\sharp}, G)$, $(A{\sharp}, D, F{\sharp})$, and $(A, C{\sharp}, F)$.
+Combining two that are a semitone apart gives an augmented scale (equivalently, alternate semitone and minor-third steps).
+There are 4 representations.
+Used less commonly---one example is Liszt's ``Faust Symphony.'' \item Harmonic Minor (\fancy{HMIN}): Obtained from melodic minor by flatting the 6th note.
 There are 12 representations of this harmony. \item Harmonic Major (\fancy{HMAJ}): Obtained from major harmony by flatting the 6th note.
 There are 12 representations of this harmony.
 This harmony is used quite rarely in composition. \end{itemize} Figure~\ref{fig:harmexampl} shows representatives of each of these harmonies.